Starsakary/TronjDocument/mddocs/Quickstart.md

 ## Signature

 Tronj is signed with PGP.
-Verifying the public key to ensure the packages are from  us.
+Verifying the public key between the `.jar` and `.asc` files to ensure the packages are from us.

 ```pgp
 -----BEGIN PGP PUBLIC KEY BLOCK-----